-Low emission vehicle - Any vehicle certified to the low emission standards which are set by the Federal government and/or the state of California.

-M85 - 85% methanol and 15% gasoline.

-M100 - 100% methanol.

-Medium truck - See Truck size classifications.

-Methanol (CH3OH) - A colorless highly toxic liquid with essentially no odor and very little taste.
+- Low emission vehicle Any vehicle certified to the low emission standards which are set by the Federal government and/or the state of California. - M85 85% methanol and 15% gasoline. - M100 100% methanol. - Medium truck See Truck size classifications. - Methanol (CH3OH) A colorless highly toxic liquid with essentially no odor and very little taste.
 It is the simplest alcohol and boils at 64.7 degrees Celsius.
-In transportation, methanol is used as a vehicle fuel by itself (M100), or blended with gasoline (M85).

-Midsize car - See Car size classifications.

-Minicompact car - See Car size classifications.

-Model year - In this publication, model year is referring to the "sales" model year, the period from October 1 to the next September 31.

-Motor bus - See Bus.

-Motor gasoline - A mixture of volatile hydrocarbons suitable for operation of an internal combustion engine whose major components are hydrocarbons with boiling points ranging from 78 to 217 degrees centigrade and whose source is distillation of petroleum and cracking, polymerization, and other chemical reactions by which the naturally occurring petroleum hydrocarbons are converted into those that have superior fuel properties.
+In transportation, methanol is used as a vehicle fuel by itself (M100), or blended with gasoline (M85). - Midsize car See Car size classifications. - Minicompact car See Car size classifications. - Model year In this publication, model year is referring to the "sales" model year, the period from October 1 to the next September 31. - Motor bus See Bus. - Motor gasoline A mixture of volatile hydrocarbons suitable for operation of an internal combustion engine whose major components are hydrocarbons with boiling points ranging from 78 to 217 degrees Celsius and whose source is distillation of petroleum and cracking, polymerization, and other chemical reactions by which the naturally occurring petroleum hydrocarbons are converted into those that have superior fuel properties.